mika-way/School-Dashboard/README.md

 # School-Dashboard
-A School Projekt from the Company
+A School Projekt from the Company ASC Technologies.